Prostitution

 Legalization

-From sociological perspective, the term legalization usually refers
+perspective, the term 'legalization' usually refers to a

-wherein certain prostitutes are given licenses which permit them to
+wherein some prostitutes are given licenses which permit them to work

-work in specific and usually limited ways.
-Although legalization can
+in specific and usually limited ways.
+Although legalization can also

-also imply a decriminalized, autonomous system of prostitution, in
+imply a decriminalized, autonomous system of prostitution, in reality,

-reality, in most "legalized" systems the police are relegated the
+in most 'legalized' systems the police are relegated the job of prostitution

-job of prostitution control through criminal codes.
-Laws regulate
+control through criminal codes.
+Laws regulate prostitutes businesses

-prostitutes businesses and lives, prescribing health checks and registration
+and lives, prescribing health checks and registration of health status

-of health status (enforced by police and, often corrupt, medical agencies),
+(enforced by police and, often corrupt, medical agencies), telling

-telling prostitutes where they may or may not reside, prescribing
+prostitutes where they may or may not reside, prescribing full time

-full time employment for their lovers, etc. Prostitute activists use
+employment for their lovers, etc. Prostitute activists use the term

 defines the term by the realities of the current situation, rather